HobbaZ/Worthly-old/README.md

 How to install polyfills and modify webpack.config for fallback functions, learnt more about React and incorporating styled components

 ## Deployment
 Currently only running on localhost, please clone the git repo to your computer, install dependencies and start the development server to run it on your machine.
-The site needs CORS, the current workaround is Installing the Moesif CORS extension to Chrome and turning it on while using the site.
-You will also need an API key from (https://serpapi.com/)[https://serpapi.com/] and need to create a .env file inside the client folder with your api key pasted inside it
+You will need an API key from (https://serpapi.com/)[https://serpapi.com/] and need to create a .env file inside the client folder with your api key pasted inside it.

 ![example .env file](client/images/envexample.PNG)